This glossary explains the fundamental concepts and terminology used throughout Latitude to help you better understand the platform.

 The base structure of a prompt that includes placeholders for variables.

-Reusable prompt fragments that can be shared across multiple prompts.
+Reusable prompt fragment that can be shared across multiple prompts.

 System Message

-Special instructions to the model that set context and expectations for behavior.
+Special instructions to the model that set context and behavior expectations.

 User Message